 Thomas Graham and Adolf Fick established some of the first formal chemical procedures for separating chemical substances using diffusion across semipermeable membranes to separate dissolved substances.
-The formal theoretical foundation for dialysis was established by Albert Einstein when he described diffusion laws deriving from thermodynamics and Brownian molecular motion [4; 93].
+The formal theoretical foundation for dialysis was established by Albert Einstein when he described diffusion laws deriving from thermodynamics and Brownian molecular motion [5; 93].

 Hemodialysis uses an extracorporeal semipermeable membrane to separate uremic substances from the blood of patients suffering from kidney disease.
-The first known occurrence of the use of an extracorporeal filter was in 1913 on anesthetized animals [4; 93].
+The first known occurrence of the use of an extracorporeal filter was in 1913 on anesthetized animals [5; 93].
 Although crude, this technique of extracorporeal filtration remains the basis for current hemodialysis.
 The first human experiments were performed in Germany by George Haas in 1924.
 None of his patients survived, but all were in critical condition and were not expected to survive at the time of the procedure.
-One of the major contributions of Haas' experiments was the introduction of heparin as the anticoagulant of choice to prevent clotting in the filter mechanism; previous experiments had used a leech-based derivative [4; 93].
+One of the major contributions of Haas' experiments was the introduction of heparin as the anticoagulant of choice to prevent clotting in the filter mechanism; previous experiments had used a leech-based derivative [5; 93].

 The first successful hemodialysis on a living patient was accomplished by Willem Kolff in 1945 in the Netherlands.
-After 16 failures, he successfully dialyzed a woman 67 years of age suffering from acute renal failure using a rotating drum artificial kidney [4; 93].
+After 16 failures, he successfully dialyzed a woman 67 years of age suffering from acute renal failure using a rotating drum artificial kidney [5; 93].

-Although approximately 90% of patients on dialysis in the United States receive hemodialysis, peritoneal dialysis is also an option, and in some countries (including Mexico, New Zealand, and Australia), it is the major form of outpatient dialysis [94].
-The decision to implement peritoneal dialysis rather than hemodialysis can be affected by many nonclinical factors, such as reimbursement, government policies, physician preference, and available expertise [4; 10; 64].
+Although approximately 84% of patients on dialysis in the United States receive hemodialysis, peritoneal dialysis is also an option, and in some countries (including Mexico, New Zealand, and Australia), it is the major form of outpatient dialysis [94].
+The decision to implement peritoneal dialysis rather than hemodialysis can be affected by many nonclinical factors, such as reimbursement, government policies, physician preference, and available expertise [5; 11; 65].

 The first known clinical use of peritoneal dialysis occurred in 1923, and by 1950, at least 100 patients had been treated, most of whom were in acute failure.
-Of these patients, 32 successfully regained normal function [4].
+Of these patients, 32 successfully regained normal function [5].
 However, continuous ambulatory peritoneal dialysis was not formally described until 1976.
-In continuous ambulatory peritoneal dialysis, the peritoneum acts as the semipermeable membrane and dialysis fluid is introduced via a permanent catheter, with old fluid removed and new fluid introduced either automatically during the night via an automated system (continuous cyclerassisted peritoneal dialysis) or manually up to four times per day (continuous ambulatory peritoneal dialysis) [64].
+In continuous ambulatory peritoneal dialysis, the peritoneum acts as the semipermeable membrane and dialysis fluid is introduced via a permanent catheter, with old fluid removed and new fluid introduced either automatically during the night via an automated system (continuous cyclerassisted peritoneal dialysis) or manually up to four times per day (continuous ambulatory peritoneal dialysis) [65].

 Peritoneal dialysis differs from hemodialysis in several ways.
 First, the membrane itself is not customizable; the patient's peritoneum is genetically determined.
 Secondly, the catheter transverses both a nonsterile (exterior abdomen) and sterile (peritoneum) environment.
 Thirdly, peritoneal dialysis solutions must be delivered to the home and used by patients and families.
-These difficulties have historically resulted in a relatively low rate of peritoneal dialysis use in the United States [4; 64].
+These difficulties have historically resulted in a relatively low rate of peritoneal dialysis use in the United States [5; 65].

-Use of home dialysis among patients with newly diagnosed ESRD decreased from 1996 to 2007, but increased from 2000 through 2018 [10].
-Home dialysis use in 2018 was 53.5% higher than in 2000, when it was least utilized [10].
-In 2018, use of peritoneal dialysis and home hemodialysis were 53.1% and 91.4% higher, respectively, than in 2000 [10].
+Use of home dialysis was 0.4% in 2021 and has been relatively stable since 2001 In 2021, use of peritoneal dialysis was 37.8% higher than in 2001 [11].
 Peritoneal dialysis has continued to be the dominant form of home dialysis.
-Despite the large proportional rise in home hemodialysis, only 12.5% of patients with newly diagnosed ESRD received home dialysis in 2018 [10].
-Approximately 61.7% of patients on dialysis in the United States continue to be treated by in-center hemodialysis [10].
+As stated, approximately 83.8% of patients on dialysis in the United States continue to be treated by in-center hemodialysis [11].
 This results in many nephrologists having little experience with peritoneal dialysis, creating a difficult-to-break cycle of lack of use due to lack of experience.